BrCOS/python-unzip-sap-files/README.md

 - **Peace of Mind**: With structured logging and consistent output, this tool is ideal for automation, auditing, or compliance. purposes.

 ## Features
-- Detects the SAP version (ECC or S/4HANA)
+- Detects the SAP version (ECC or S/4HANA).
-- Only extracts files based on keywords (e.g., `BSEG`, `ACDOCA`, `BKPF`, etc.)
+- Only extracts files based on keywords (e.g., `BSEG`, `ACDOCA`, `BKPF`, etc...).
-- Compares trial balance files (`GLT0` vs `FAGFLEXT`) and extracts only the larger one
+- Compares trial balance files (`GLT0` vs `FAGFLEXT`) and extracts only the larger one.
-- Extracts only `.txt` files, ignoring folders and other file types into the same unzip folder
+- Extracts only `.txt` files, ignoring folders and other file types into the same unzip folder.
+- No external libraries required - uses only Python standard library.

 ## Log Features
 - Generates a log file with:
-  - Timestamp
+  - Timestamp.
-  - Original ZIP path
+  - Original ZIP path.
-  - Output folder path
+  - Output folder path.
-  - Extracted files (grouped by zip source)
+  - Extracted files (grouped by zip source).
-  - Any errors encountered
+  - Any errors encountered.
-  - Total execution time
+  - Total execution time.
-  - SAP version and trial balance used
+  - SAP version and trial balance used.

 ## Project Structure
 ```plaintext